bitwarden/help/_articles/organizations/onboarding-and-succession.md

 The Bitwarden vision is to imagine a world where no one gets hacked.
 We carry this forward in our mission to help individuals and companies manage their sensitive information easily and securely.
 Bitwarden believes that:

 - Basic password management for individuals can and should be **free**.
 We provide just that, a [basic free account for individuals]({{site.baseurl}}/article/about-bitwarden-plans/#free-individual).
-- Individuals and Families should take an active role in their security using [TOTPs, Emergency Access, and other complimentary security features]({{site.baseurl}}/article/about-bitwarden-plans/#premium-individual).
+- Individuals and Families should take an active role in their security using [TOTPs, Emergency Access, and other supporting security features]({{site.baseurl}}/article/about-bitwarden-plans/#premium-individual).
 - Organizations can greatly improve their security profile through [Organizational password management and secure sharing]({{site.baseurl}}/article/about-bitwarden-plans/#bitwarden-for-your-business).

 {% callout success %}